Kingxukai/linux/Documentation/networking/packet_mmap.rst

 This structure is defined in /usr/include/linux/if_packet.h and establishes a circular buffer (ring) of unswappable memory.
-Being mapped in the capture process allows reading the captured frames and related meta-information like timestamps without requiring a system call.
+Being mapped in the woke capture process allows reading the woke captured frames and related meta-information like timestamps without requiring a system call.

 Frames are grouped in blocks.
 Each block is a physically contiguous